Mission, Purposes & Student Learning Outcomes

 Student Learning Outcomes

-The Caldwell College of Nursing Program will prepare students to:
+The Caldwell University of Nursing Program will prepare students to:

 - Integrate knowledge from liberal arts and nursing science to provide nursing care.